equinix/terraform-provider-equinix/docs/resources/equinix_ecx_l2_connection.md

 terraform import equinix_ecx_l2_connection.example ${existing_connection_id}
 ```

-**Please Note** that to import a redundant connection you must concatenate `id` of both connections
+-> **NOTE:** To import a redundant connection you must concatenate `id` of both connections
-(primary and secondary) into a single string separated by `:`, e.g.,
+(primary and secondary) into a single string separated by `:`.

+To import a redundant Equinix L2 connection:

 ```sh
 existing_primary_connection_id='example-uuid-1'